 This version of our privacy notice was last updated on 19th May 2018.
-The GDPR deadline is 25 May 2018.

 Our privacy notice will inform about who we are; how, why, and what kind of data we collect; what your privacy rights are regarding that data; where and how we store that data; how you can access or remove your data; and our data processing procedures.
 In particular, this privacy notice will give you information regarding how ECOHOSTING LIMITED collects and processes your personal data, this includes any data you provide through this website by visiting us, when you sign in to your client area or purchase a product or service and when you use the live chat interface.

 ECOHOSTING LIMITED is the data controller and processor and is responsible for your personal data (herein referred to as ECOHOSTING LIMITED "we", "us" or "our" in this privacy notice).
 We take the security of your data very seriously.
 Protecting our customers’ information and their privacy has always been of the utmost importance to us.
 We only collect and use personal data as needed to deliver to you our products, services and websites (collectively, our "Services")

 We are registered with the Information Commissioner's Office (ICO) registration number ZA265977.
 If you have any questions about this privacy notice or have any concerns, in the first instance please contact us by using these details :

 If we are unable to effectively deal with your concerns regarding any data protection issues, you have the right to complain to the Information Commissioner's Office at the following address, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF